PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/NoSQL REST API.md

 ## Authentication

-All REST API methods require the use of HTTP Basic Authentication to authenticate with the service.
-You need to provide the username and password you use to login to the portal.
-The REST endpoint is secured over HTTPS, so there is no need to worry about your credentials being exposed.
-To authenticate using Basic Authentication you will need to provide an "Authorization" header.
+All REST API methods require the use of HTTP Basic Authentication to authenticate with the service;
+* You need to provide the username and password you use to login to the portal.
+* The REST endpoint is secured over HTTPS, so there's no need to worry about your credentials being exposed.
+* To authenticate using Basic Authentication you will need to provide an "Authorization" header.
 The Authorization header is constructed as follows:
   * Username and password are combined into a string "username:password".
   * The resulting string literal is then encoded using the RFC2045-MIME variant of Base64, except not limited to 76 char/line[9].
   * The authorization method and a space, that is, "Basic " is then put before the encoded string.
-  * For example, if the user agent uses 'Aladdin' as the username and 'open sesame' as the password then the header is formed as follows:
+  * For example, if the user agent uses 'Aladdin' as the username and 'open sesame' as the password, then the header is formed as follows:

-Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==
+    * Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==

 ## Find data